sahib/misc/the-vibes-that-i-summoned/slides.typ

       #text(fill: blue, size: 1.4em)[\$ ]#text(fill: black, size: 1.4em)[sbx run claude]
     ]

-    #text(fill:gray)[(or /sandbox, for smaller tasks)]
+    #text(fill:gray)[(don't use /sandbox)]
   ]
 ]

 #slide[
   #comment(```md
-A lot of scorched earth in the field of science until now.
-Still, it feels a lot more useful than that - I think it's possible that the studies will catch up.
-After all there are some useful use cases for using something like Claude!
+- A lot of scorched earth in the field of science until now.
+- But before you say I'm an old man yelling at Claude: I think it really is a very useful tool and if used right the numbers in this studies would turn out a lot different.
+- Go over the individual points a bit.

-The core idea is that most of those use cases manage risk - it's not full vibecode-ing like "take the wheel" but a tandem of human and machine.
+- The core idea is that most of those use cases manage risk - it's not full vibecode-ing like "take the wheel" but a tandem of human and machine.
 We can use models to get better developers and generate away boilerplate things that are just stealing time we can use to focus on more important things.
 ```)

   = Use-cases that could make us better devs